 Teething is an important part of canine development for the following reasons:

-- Biting and nipping is a social moor of the canine culture
+- Biting and nipping are a social moor of the canine culture

 - Puppy teething is a way to attract attention